Modern typography: Objective

 Modern Typography's first objective is to develop visible form out of the functions of the text.
 The goal is to take ideas, concepts, and verbal usage and transform them into something perceptible.

 For modernist designers, it is essential to give pure and direct expression to the contents of whatever is printed: "Just as in the works of technology and nature, 'form' must be created out of function.
 Only then can we achieve typography that expresses the spirit of modern man.
 The function of printed text is communication, emphasis (word value), and the logical sequence of the contents".
-Indicating that modernist expression is to communicate content logically by emphasizing key details through hierarchal information.
+Indicating that modernist expression is to communicate content logically by emphasizing key details through hierarchical information.
 Asymmetrical layouts and Sans-serif typefaces were used as effective ways to organize information to clearly communicate.
 This prompted contemporary printers to order elements on a geometric grid for printing.
 This would later influence the Swiss style, also known as the International style typography.

 With the combination of typeface and typography, and in this case, in terms of modernity, modernists in general use these aspects to force clearer ideas upon viewers in expressive ways.
 "The trend in modern typography is definitely toward simplicity and legibility, employing forms that comply with the natural inclination of the human eye to seek harmony and ease."
 This not only aesthetically engages the reader/viewer but displays communication in an effective, comprehensible manner.